by Rotageek on 5 February 2021

 We are, however, also seeing a growing focus on flexibility and health in the workplace, much of which has escalated since the outbreak.
 Many businesses have come to realise the correlation between employee happiness, productivity and overall performance.

-So how, in a world that is balancing increased workloads with flexibility, can we successfully manage fatigue in the workplace?
+So how, in a world that is balancing increased workloads with flexibility, can we successfully manage stress and fatigue in the workplace?

 The most common contributor for increased fatigue is poor shift-based scheduling.
 Long hours, consecutive night shifts, fixed patterns, inflexible managers and a lack of rest are frequently seen in rotas that cause employee burnout.